Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella-2.md

 banner_tagline: TBD <a href="#sleep-store" class="text-decoration-underline">Doc
   Parsley’s Sleep Remedy</a>
 banner_text: >
-  <b>TBD</b> "Sleep is the reset that makes us all human"Are you tired of
+  <b>"Sleep is the reset that makes us all human"</b> Are you tired of tossing
-  tossing and turning all night, struggling to fall asleep or stay asleep?
+  and turning all night, struggling to fall asleep or stay asleep?
 Have you spent countless nights staring at the ceiling, praying for that elusive sandman to pay you a visit?
 You're not alone!
 banner_image: /img/3-product-display-small-box-left.png
 bannerimgposition: ""